SML201/sml201.github.io/schedule.md

 ## Topics and reading assignments

 *This schedule is subject to change, so please check it regularly.
-We will notify the class of changes that affect the upcoming week or any other major changes.*
+We will notify the class of changes that affect the upcoming week or any other major changes...*

 |  Week  | Topic(s) | Reading |
 | :----: | -------- | ------: |